©1999, edited 11/13/16

 “Knowing to” is the type of knowledge West Point’s famous honor code is designed to promote.
 When it comes to honor, Academy officials are not interested in cadets merely “knowing that” or “knowing how.”
 Their intent is to graduate cadets who “know to” be honorable even when they could easily get away with lying, cheating, and so forth.

 A surprising number of the nation’s values education promoters seem to assume that kids who “know that” and “know how” will automatically “know to.”
 They could not be more mistaken.
 Many people who “know that” honesty is the best policy, and “knowing how” to be honest, still are dishonest.
-(Richard Nixon and Bill Clinton come to mind.)
+(Richard Nixon, Bill Clinton and Donald Trump come to mind.)
 There is a quantum leap from “knowing that” and “knowing how,” to “knowing to.”